-If kitty accepts your finger or hand, you can try petting her.
-Remember to always ask the humans of the household if and how kitty likes to be petted.
-Proceed slowly and be prepared to stop if kitty doesn’t seem to be receptive.
-Watch her body language; that’s her way of saying “yes” or “no”—and note that it can quickly change from “yes” to “no.” Fixed stares are one common way that cats signal that they’re reaching their petting limit.
+If the kitty accepts your finger or hand, you can try petting her.
+Remember to always ask the humans of the household if and how the kitty likes to be petted.
+Proceed slowly, and be prepared to stop if the kitty doesn't seem to be receptive.
+Watch her body language; that's her way of saying "yes" or "no"—and note that it can quickly change from "yes" to "no." Fixed stares are one common way that cats signal that they're reaching their petting limit.

 Greeting a Shy Cat

-Gentle play, at arm’s length, and employed judiciously, can often be an effective ice-breaker with a shy or fearful cat.
-As usual, try to first find out kitty’s preferences from a knowledgeable human.
+Gentle play, at arm's length, and employed judiciously can often be an effective ice-breaker with a shy or fearful cat.
+As usual, try to first find out the kitty's preferences from a knowledgeable human.
 Does she like to play?
 Does she have any favorite games or playing styles?

 There are two playing techniques that appeal to a wide range of cats:

 - Chasing and pouncing on throw-toys.
-Try throwing one of kitty’s toys across the room, down the hall, or into an adjacent room, so that it heads away from her –which may stimulate her hunting instinct—and away from you, which relieves kitty of the need to come toward you in order to pursue and capture her toy.
-Continue this game as long as she is interested.
-In order to not invade her space, wait until she’s abandoned the toy before throwing it again.
+Try throwing one of the kitty's toys across the room, down the hall, or into an adjacent room, so that it heads away from her -which may stimulate her hunting instinct—and away from you, which relieves the kitty of the need to come toward you in order to pursue and capture her toy.
+Continue this game as long as she is interested in it.
+In order to not invade her space, wait until she's abandoned the toy before getting it to throw again.

 Mix and Match Techniques